Configure your system

 Palm tree detection

-- For the Detect Objects Using Deep Learning tool, enter the following parameters:
+- In the Detect Objects Using Deep Learning tool, for Input Raster, choose Imagery.

 The threshold argument is the confidence threshold—how much confidence is acceptable to label an object a palm tree?
 This number can be tweaked to achieve desired accuracy.